 Being charged with any crime is serious, and deserves to be treated as such; being charged with a felony, such as felony menacing in Colorado, is especially severe.

 At the law offices of Miller Leonard, PC, our criminal defense attorney in Colorado is ready to help you understand the charges against you and defend yourself.

-As found in Colorado code section 18-3-206, a person commits the crime of menacing when they knowing place or attempt to place another person in fear of imminent and serious bodily injury by a threat or physical action.
-Typically, the crime is a class 3 misdemeanor; however, it is considered a felony (class 5) if:
+As found in Colorado code section 18-3-206, a person commits the crime of Menacing in Colorado when they knowingly place or attempt to place another person in fear of imminent and serious bodily injury by a threat or physical action.
+In Colorado, Menacing is a class 3 misdemeanor.

-- A deadly weapon or any other weapon or article fashioned in a manner to reasonably cause the threatened person to believe that the weapon is deadly is used; or
+- By the use of a deadly weapon or any article used or fashioned in a manner to cause a person to reasonably believe that the article is a deadly weapon, or;

 Based on the definitions provided above, there are three things the prosecution must prove in order to secure a felony menacing condition.
 These are:

 - Knowingly placing another in fear – It is not enough for the prosecution to prove that you merely threatened or intimidated someone; they must prove that you knew that you were causing fear and that you intended to do this.